abhinab-choudhury/Calculator/README.md

 # React + Vite

+- [ ] Complex Operations related to scientific calculator
+- [ ] Operations related to simple calculator
+- [ ] Solving Truth table calculation of the expression
+- [ ] Slight Improvements in UI/UX
+- [ ] Add responsiveness.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: